UnnaturalProducts/msds-scraper/README.md

 ```
 py --version
 ```
 If you don't have python installed, install python 3.8.0 onto your machine.
-Select the
+Select the 'add to path' option.

 Next, check to see if you've got pip installed
 ```